-- 1. Press the menu button.
-The operating modes menu opens. - Select the "Microwave" operating mode.
-Microwave output settings and a cooking time are suggested. - 3.
-Touch the required microwave output setting to select it. - 4.
-Touch the "Cooking time" field and set the cooking time using the rotary selector. - 5.
-Start the microwave using the Start/Stop button.
-The cooking time starts counting down.
+- 1. Press the Menu button.
+The Operating Modes menu opens. - Select the "Microwave" field.
+A microwave output setting and cooking time are suggested. - 3.
+Use the rotary selector to set the microwave output setting and/or cooking time. - 4.
+Start the microwave using the Start/Stop button. - The cooking time starts counting down.